Political life of Clint Eastwood: 2012 election

-2012 Republican National Convention

 At the 2012 Republican National Convention, the Romney campaign presented Eastwood as the highly anticipated "mystery speaker".
 In the final hour of the convention, he addressed an empty chair representing President Barack Obama.
 Eastwood's speech lasted about 12 minutes, and was largely improvisational.
 At one point, Eastwood said: "What do you want me to tell Romney?
 I can't tell him to do that.
 He can't do that to himself."
 Eastwood's remarks were well-received within the convention hall.
 They received criticism outside of it.
 Republican Wisconsin Governor Scott Walker described the speech as "that one moment, which I cringed about".
 Eastwood's speech gave rise to an Internet meme called "Eastwooding", with pictures of people pointing at empty chairs.

 Several months later, following the election, Eastwood revealed to CNBC anchor Becky Quick that his "empty chair" skit had been inspired by a Neil Diamond song ("I Am...
 I Said") that had come over the radio in his Tampa hotel room and that included a lyric about an empty chair not hearing the singer's laments.
-Eastwood said that the skit was made up on the spot right before he gave it and that if he could, he would say something different if he could have a do-over "My only message was [that] I wanted people to take the idolizing factor out of every contestant out there.
+Eastwood said that the skit was made up on the spot right before he gave it and that if he could, he would say something different if he could have a do-overMy only message was [that] I wanted people to take the idolizing factor out of every contestant out there.
 Just look at the work, look at the background, and then make a judgment on that.
-I was just trying to say that, and did it in kind of a roundabout way which took a lot more time, I suppose, than they would have liked."
+I was just trying to say that, and did it in kind of a roundabout way which took a lot more time, I suppose, than they would have liked.
 I'd probably say something else but I'd try to get the same message across so that people don't have to kiss up to politicians.
 No matter what party they're in, you should evaluate their work and make your judgments accordingly.
 That's the way to do it in life and every other subject, but sometimes in America we get gaga, we look at the wrong values."